 Stay up to date on financial news/general stock market news, which you can find on any major news source.
 Brokerages such as Fidelity have a ton of free beginner investing resources and educational tools to help get you started on the right track.
 Do research on your own to determine what might work best for you.

 Many millennials are interested in socially responsible investing (SRI), which can blend in investing with socially responsible causes to bring about a positive change.
 Studies have found that millennials prefer to invest where their money can make an impact.
-In fact, U.S. Trust found that 76 percent of high net-worth millennial investors have reviewed their assets for SRI impact and Morgan Stanley found millennial investors to be twice as likely as others to invest in companies that incorporate socially responsible practices.
+In fact, a study from Morgan Stanley shows that 95% of millennial investors are interested in SRI, while 67% have already adopted the practice (only 52% of general investors have).

 Determine your long-term and short term goals